cruzgerman216/2023-code-labs-be-notes/C10-Associations/associations_notes.md

 **Exercise 1: One to many relationships**

-- Create a new Rails.
+- Create a new Rails application.
 Establish a has_many and belongs_to association between blogs and users.
   - A blog belongs to a user
   - A user has many blogs